 Enter the name and choose the location to save the ISO image.
 I am going to save it in Documents folder.
 Finally, click "Start creating" icon.

 Now, GNOME Disks utility will start to create an ISO image from the bootable USB drive.

-That’s it.
-You now have your actual ISO image back.
-Like I said, this will be helpful if you have lost your ISO image.
+These are the two ways to create an ISO from a bootable USB drive in LInux.
+Now you have your actual ISO image back.
+Like I said, this will be helpful in a situation when you lost your ISO image.
 Just plug your bootable drive, open GNOME Disks utility and create ISO in minutes.